-Your CV can make you land that dream job!
+A good Curriculum Vitae, CV can make you land that Dream Job!
 Here are detailed instructions on how to make your CV stand out from thousands applying for the same Job.

 Your CV like you already know, is what markets you before your potential employers.